gatenbysanderson/laravel-pdf-generator/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We use a versioning scheme to match the Laravel version supported.
 For the versions available, see the [tags on this repository](https://github.com/gatenbysanderson/pdf-generator-sdk/tags).

 ## License